-To keep our listing on The NASDAQ Capital Market, we are required to maintain: (i) a minimum bid price of \$1.00 per share, (ii) a certain public float, (iii) a certain number of round lot shareholders and (iv) one of the following: a net income from continuing operations (in the latest fiscal year or two of the three last fiscal years) of at least \$500,000, a market value of listed securities of at least \$35 million or a stockholders' equity of at least \$2.5 million.
-On August 11, 2015, we were notified by the NASDAQ Listing Qualifications Department that we do not comply with the \$1.00 minimum bid threshold as our common stock has traded below the \$1.00 minimum bid price for 30 consecutive business days.
-We were automatically provided with a 180-calendar day period within which to regain compliance and we subsequently qualified for an additional 180-day grace period, which ends on August 8, 2016.
+To keep our listing on The NASDAQ Capital Market, we are required to maintain: (i) a minimum bid price of \$1.00 per share (the "Minimum Bid Price Requirement"), (ii) a certain public float, (iii) a certain number of round lot shareholders and (iv) one of the following: a net income from continuing operations (in the latest fiscal year or two of the three last fiscal years) of at least \$500,000, a market value of listed securities of at least \$35 million or a stockholders' equity of at least \$2.5 million (the "Minimum Stockholders' Equity Requirement").

+On February 13, 2017 we were notified by the NASDAQ Listing Qualifications Department that we do not comply with the \$1.00 minimum bid price threshold as our common stock has traded below the \$1.00 minimum bid price for 30 consecutive business days.
+We were automatically provided with a 180-calendar day period within which to regain compliance, which ends on August 14, 2017.
 To regain compliance, our common stock is required to close at or above the \$1.00 minimum bid price for at least 10 consecutive days or more at the discretion of NASDAQ.
-We may fail to comply with this requirement.
-We may need to seek shareholder approval for a reverse stock split to regain compliance with this requirement.
+It is our intention to meet the Minimum Bid Price Requirement during the 180-calendar day grace period, including by carrying out a reverse stock split, if necessary.
+If we seek to implement a reverse stock split in order to remain listed on NASDAQ, the announcement and/or implementation of a reverse stock split could significantly negatively affect the price of our common stock.
+Failure of our stockholders to approve a proposed reverse stock split, or any delay in receiving stockholder approval of a proposed reverse stock split, may hinder our ability to regain compliance with the Minimum Bid Price Requirement.